Hajime Hosogai

-Hajime Hosogai (細貝 萌, Hosogai Hajime) is a Japanese professional footballer.
-He is a flexible player, able to play in his natural role as defender, defensive midfielder, and plays for Thespakusatsu Gunma, and the Japan national team.
+Hajime Hosogai (細貝 萌, Hosogai Hajime) is a Japanese professional footballer who plays for Thespa Gunma.
+He is a flexible player, able to play as a full-back or defensive midfielder.
+He made 30 appearances for the Japan national team scoring once.

 Club career

 Hosogai was amongst the most promising players of Urawa Red Diamonds.
 Having helped the Red Diamonds to the AFC Champions League in 2007, he played for Urawa at the 2007 FIFA Club World Cup.

 On 23 December 2010, he left Japan and transferred to the German club Bayer 04 Leverkusen, who promptly loaned him out to FC Augsburg.
 On 9 September 2011, he scored his first Bundesliga goal against Leverkusen.
 Playing for the newly promoted Bavarian club, Hosogai helped avoiding relegation before returning to Bayer Leverkusen for the 2012–13 season.

 On 25 July 2016, Hosogai moved to VfB Stuttgart.
 He joined Kashiwa Reysol on 24 March 2017.

 On 6 December 2018, it was confirmed that Hosogai would join the Thai league club Buriram United for the 2019 season.

 On 12 December 2019, it was announced that Hosogai had joined club Bangkok United on a season-long loan deal.

+In October 2024 he announced he would retire at the end of the season.